 If we develop AV-101, drug rescue NCEs, other product candidates, or regenerative medicine product candidates, either on our own or in collaboration with others, we will face inherent risks of product liability as a result of the required clinical testing of such product candidates, and will face an even greater risk if we or our collaborators commercialize any such product candidates.
 For example, we may be sued if AV-101, any drug rescue NCE, other product candidate, or regenerative medicine product candidate we develop allegedly causes injury or is found to be otherwise unsuitable during product testing, manufacturing, marketing or sale.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warm of dangers inherent in the product, negligence, strict liability, and a breach of warranties.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability, and a breach of warranties.
 Claims could also be asserted under state consumer protection acts.
-If we cannot successfully defend ourselves against product liability claims may result candidates.
+If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Even successful defense would require significant financial and management resources.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- decreased demand for products that we may develop; - injury to our reputation; - withdrawal of clinical trial participants; - costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue; - the inability to commercialize our product candidates; and - a decline in our stock price.
+- decreased demand for products that we may develop; - injury to our reputation; - withdrawal of clinical trial participants; - costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - product recalls, withdrawals or labeling, marketing or promotional restrictions;

+- loss of revenue;

+- the inability to commercialize our product candidates; and

+- a decline in our stock price.